woodsy88/guides-markdown/Heroku/general_commands.md

 ---------

-## How to clean out and seed a Rails app database on heroku
+## Clean out DB and re-seed database on heroku

 Since heroku doesn't allow for destructive commands, such as: